 • client-initiated violence: inflicted on workers by their customers or clients.
 For example, a patient may abuse a nurse, or a passenger may assault airline crew.

-Bullying amongst co-workers is not dealt with here.
+Bullying among co-workers is not dealt with here.
 Please see Bullying.

 It’s important to realise that the severity of violence is not the same as the incidence.
 Some jobs have a high incidence of lower-level violence (for example, verbal abuse of workers in fast-food outlets) although such incidents rarely have severe outcomes.
 Conversely, armed hold-ups of banking workers may be less common, but the potential for a severe outcome involving death or serious injury (mental and physical) is much higher.